Crocs, frocks & shocks: Classic Aussie flicks filmed in the Territory

 It’s an edgy film, portraying the drug addiction, abuse, neglect and complex politics of remote Aboriginal communities.

 Samson and Delilah was Thornton’s debut film.
 He says it’s an honest portrayal of the world he knows.
-“I set out just to make a really important film to my mob – a teenage love story and something really close to my heart.”

 The film follows Samson, a petrol sniffing, deaf 14-year-old boy living in a run-down shack in an Aboriginal community.
 He’s in love with Delilah, a young girl who lives with her elderly grandmother.
 After tragedy strikes, the youngsters flee their community and try to survive in the harsh outside world.